Anthrocon/www/content/news/2026-03-05 Anthrocon 2026 - Four Months to Go, So Much to Do!/index.md

     author: "Ronnie"
 ---

+It’s hard to believe we’re only four months now and SO much has already happened \- for better or worse\!
+But the hardworking team at Anthrocon never stops, much like the creatures of mystery and legend that dwell in Pittsburgh.

 ## Registration

 Online pre-registration will be **paused temporarily between March 8 and 10** to help support our General hotel block opening on March 10 (more information in the next section).
 After the opening, pre-registration will resume until March 10, 2026 **OR** if we reach our designated maximum capacity.
 For more information and to register, check out our [**Registration page’s “How to Register” section**](https://www.anthrocon.org/registration/#how-to-register).